Agent Cody Banks

-Agent Cody Banks is a 2003 American action comedy film directed by Harald Zwart.
-The film stars Frankie Muniz as Cody Banks, a 15-year-old teenager who has to finish his chores, avoid getting grounded, and save the world by going undercover for the CIA as a James Bond–type superspy.
-Hilary Duff, Angie Harmon, Keith David, Cynthia Stevenson, Arnold Vosloo and Ian McShane co-star in supporting roles.
-It was filmed in British Columbia.
+Agent Cody Banks is a 2003 American spy action-comedy film directed by Harald Zwart.
+The film stars Frankie Muniz as Cody Banks, a 15-year-old who goes undercover for the CIA as a James Bond–type superspy.
+Hilary Duff, Angie Harmon, Keith David, Cynthia Stevenson, Arnold Vosloo and Ian McShane appear in supporting roles.

+The film's executive producers include Madonna, whose then-production company Maverick Films acquired the script, and Jason Alexander, who was originally attached to direct before being replaced by Vic Armstrong, who was ultimately replaced by Zwart.
+It was filmed in Vancouver, British Columbia.

-Agent Cody Banks was released in the United States on March 14, 2003, and received mixed reviews from critics.
+Agent Cody Banks was released in the United States on March 14, 2003 by MGM, and received mixed reviews from critics.
+A sequel, Agent Cody Banks 2: Destination London, was released in 2004.

 Plot

 Cody Banks, a 15-year-old high school sophomore, applies for a junior field ops position at the Central Intelligence Agency's Special Activities Division after completing a training summer camp.
-Answering to his handler Agent Ronica Miles, Cody is called upon a mission to find information about a scientist named Dr. Albert Connors.
+Answering to his handler Ronica Miles, Cody is called upon a mission to find information about a scientist named Dr. Albert Connors.
 Connors is employed by a SPECTRE-type organization named ERIS led by Dr. Brinkman and his henchman François Molay.
 As all CIA agents are known to Brinkman's organization, the CIA uses the unknown Banks, who is placed into the prep school of Dr. Connors' daughter Natalie, the William Donovan Institute.

 Cody soon finds he has no social skills with girls and has no time to do this while balancing his chores and homework.
 The CIA decides to help by doing his chores and homework, trying to build his status, and going into the school to set him up with Natalie.
 The CIA also assemble a varying team of "experts" to train Cody into how to talk to girls, and issue him with a variety of gadgets with various functions.

 Eventually, Cody befriends and falls in love with Natalie after rescuing her from falling off a ladder while putting up a banner, and he is invited to her 16th birthday party, where he goes undercover to her father's lab.
 Cody finds that Brinkman plans to use nanobots — which can destroy any carbon or silicon-based substance — to destroy the world's defense systems so he can threaten anyone who opposes him.
 Since the nanobots are inactive in the cold, he plans to use ice cubes to distribute them.
 After Connors, Brinkman, and François leave the lab, Cody tries taking one of the ice cubes, but melts when in his possession.